rincethomas204/Internal/README.md

     # my-world
-Just a startup repository

 Hello All,

 This is Rince.
-Im a microsoft C#.Net Developer with extensive experience in MSSQL.
-Its tremendous how your world changes so fast.. when you need something you need to believe on it and focus clearly at the bigger goals.

-Need to update this, to better information.
+Engineer with a financial company.
+Thanks for tuning in.

 Thanks & Regards
 Rince Thomas